-My motivation for writing this article is to get everyone who hasn’t tried Yin yoga, or isn’t convinced of its benefits yet, to try it!
+My motivation for writing this article is to encourage everyone who hasn’t tried Yin yoga, to try it.
 Why?
-Because the feeling that you are left with after you have practised Yin yoga is amazing!
+Because, in a nutshell, the feeling you’re left with after you have practised Yin yoga is amazing!

 Benefits of a regular Yin yoga practice